 Any personal information that you provide to us will not be published, although we will use aggregate data (for example: total number of entries on the register, average number of plots sought) to provide evidence of the amount of demand for self-build and custom housing in the district.
 Your personal details will be held on the Planning Policy team database although we may need to share these with other departments in Cannock Chase Council (but not with other organisations) to help us fulfil our legal duties.
 If we need to share information beyond Cannock Chase Council we will not do so without your express written consent and will write to you to obtain this.
 We will retain your data until either: a) you request removal from the register or b) you are no longer eligible to be included on the register

 If at any time you wish to be removed from the register, you can request this in writing and your details will be removed from the register within 28 days.

 Brownfield Land Register

-The BLR sites will also be added to the online Policies Map.
+The BLR site maps can be viewed on the Policies Map.